 Unfortunately for many people with more severe vision problems such as glaucoma or cataracts, LASIK simply isn’t an option.
 Luckily, however, corneal inlays such as the Raindrop® Near Vision Inlay are.
 The 10-minute process is nearly the same as LASIK except that instead of reshaping the cornea, a biocompatible lens is placed between the outer layer of the eye and the cornea.
 The inlay, which has a viscosity similar to the cornea, then forms to the shape of the eye and the patient can go about his or her business shortly thereafter.

 While the laser eye surgery procedures themselves are handled rather quickly, there are some steps you need to take before scheduling your own.

-- Schedule a preemptive consultation with your local Michigan Ophthalmologist or Optometrist, where you will undergo a complete eye examination, a corneal topography, and receive a WavePrint Map of your corneal makeup.
-A surgeon will then review your results and decide whether you’re an ideal candidate.
+- Schedule a preemptive consultation with your local ophthalmologist or optometrist, where you will undergo a complete eye examination, a corneal topography, and receive a WavePrint Map of your corneal makeup.
+A surgeon will then review your results and decide whether you’re an ideal candidate for laser eye surgery.

 - If you have any questions about the surgery or your results, the surgeon will answer them during your consultation.

 - If approved, you should discontinue the wearing of soft contact lenses 2 weeks before surgery, toric lenses 2-3 weeks prior, and hard or gas permeable lenses 4 weeks before stepping into the operating room.

 - On the day of your laser eye surgery, it is important to have reliable transportation by a responsible adult.